What to Do When You Can’t Refinance Your San Diego Home

-So you won’t be able to apply for refinancing if you’ve only made 5 mortgage payments, closed on your home within the last 7 months, or if you’re behind on mortgage payments.
+So you won’t be able to apply for refinancing if you’ve only made 5 mortgage payments, closed on your home within the last 7 months, or you’re behind on mortgage payments.
 Even providing that you meet those criteria, though, there are other hoops to jump through.

 A Few More Reasons You Might Get Denied

 Since this can be a complicated situation, we might as well talk about a few other reasons you might be denied a home refinance loan.

 If you have an interest-only loan (or option-arm) you may not have paid enough towards your principal.